microsoft/staticstaging/docs/hacking.md

 (Think of them as strings embedded in the `.text` section of an executable binary.)
 Quote expressions also need to produce a closure-like value: they also consist of a pointer to the code and an environment---the environment contains the materialized outer-stage values.

 General scope lifting recognizes that functions and quotes are nearly identical.
-Quotes don't have arguments and functions don't have escapes, but those are the only real differences.
-Atw's scope lifting pass finds free and bound variables in a uniform way for both kinds of scopes.
+Quotes don't have arguments and functions don't have escapes, but those are the only real differences. &proj;'s scope lifting pass finds free and bound variables in a uniform way for both kinds of scopes.

 ## Materialization Generalizes Free Variables

-To compile materialization escapes and free variables in quotes, Atw's quote-lifting analysis generalizes the concept of free variables in functions.
+To compile materialization escapes and free variables in quotes, &proj;'s quote-lifting analysis generalizes the concept of free variables in functions.
 As an example, this program uses a materialization inside of a function body:

     var y = 2;